hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 * `parameter_group_name` - (Optional) Name of the DB parameter group to associate.
 * `password` - (Required unless a `snapshot_identifier` or `replicate_source_db`
-is provided) Password for the master DB user.
+is provided or `manage_master_user_password` is set.)
+Password for the master DB user.
 Note that this may show up in logs, and it will be stored in the state file.
 * `performance_insights_enabled` - (Optional) Specifies whether Performance Insights are enabled.
 Defaults to false.
 * `performance_insights_kms_key_id` - (Optional) The ARN for the KMS key to encrypt Performance Insights data.
 When specifying `performance_insights_kms_key_id`, `performance_insights_enabled` needs to be set to true.
 Once KMS key is set, it can never be changed.